 Laurana sighed.
 Her eyes went to the shattered Whitestone.
-"Father,.' she said, "you nearly went to war... with the only People who pan help save us....
+"Father," she said, "you nearly went to war... with the only People who can help save us...."

-Her father had not replied, but-in his cool farewell arid in the way he leaned upon the arm of his elder .child-he made it clear to Laurana that he now had cn7y one child.
+Her father had not replied, but-in his cool farewell and in the way he leaned upon the arm of his elder child-he made it clear to Laurana that he now had only one child.

 Theras went with the elves.
-Following his dramatic presentation of the dragonlance, the Council of Whitestone had voted unanirai.ously to make more of these weapons. and unite all races in the fight against the dragonarmies.
+Following his dramatic presentation of the dragonlance, the Council of Whitestone had voted unanimously to make more of these weapons and unite all races in the fight against the dragonarmies.